Throckmorton County License Hearing Guide

 If You Refused Testing

 - Implied Consent Law in Texas: By driving on Texas roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusal to submit to testing can result in administrative penalties, regardless of whether you are ultimately convicted of the DUI offense.
+Refusal to submit to testing can result in the automatic suspension of your license, regardless of whether you are ultimately convicted of DUI in criminal court.

 The ALR/Administrative Hearing